Gladbeck hostage crisis: 17 August

-After this incident the bus was driven towards Oldenzaal in the Netherlands.
+At around 11:45 pm, the bus was driven towards Oldenzaal in the Netherlands.
+Rösner had decided this detour on a whim after being told that "police were friendlier" there.
+Passengers were now required by the hostage takers to stand around the windows as human shields.
 During the chase a police car collided with a truck, leaving one police officer dead and another injured.